Why the route between Quebec and Montreal from Montreal is worth it

 Want to see everything on the Montreal to Quebec City route?

-Then you need an overnight stay.
-Trois-Riviéres is ideal for this.
-If you still have time, you will also find other sights in Trois-Rivières.
+Then you'll need an overnight stay.
+Trois-Rivières is a particularly good place for this.
+If you still have time, you'll also find other attractions in Trois-Rivières.

 Hotels in the city center are:

-- The Four-star Hotel Oui Go* is only 200 m from the Manoir Boucher de Niverville.
-It is also not far to the Museum of the Ursulines.
+- The Four-star Hotel Oui Go* (advertisement) is just 200 meters from the Manoir Boucher de Niverville.
+It is also close to the Ursuline Museum.

-- From the Delta Hotels by Marriott Trois-Rivieres* it is only a five minute walk to the river bank.
-Shopping, dining and historic districts are also nearby.
+- From the Delta Hotels by Marriott Trois-Rivieres* (Advertisement) It's just a five-minute walk to the riverfront.
+Shopping, restaurants, and historic districts are also nearby.

-- A more extensive selection of hotels* can be found here.
+- Find here an more extensive selection of hotels* (advertisement) can also be found here.

 The Sanctuary of Notre-Dame du Cap in Trois-Rivières